-Action to Implement Management That Is Conscious of Cost of Capital and Stock Price
+Action to Implement Management That Is Conscious of Cost of Capital and Stock Price [Date of update: 12/25/2024]

 We believe that maintaining a firm financial base while steadily carrying out growth strategy for achieving our long-term vision, "Becoming a World Leader in the Non-Ferrous Metals Industry", with consideration for the characteristics of our business (outlined below), will lead to the enhancement of our medium- to long-term corporate value.
-Specifically, we will launch and bring to fruition large-scale projects such as the Quebrada Blanca 2 Project, the Cote Gold Project, and investments to expand production capacity for automotive battery cathode materials.
+Specifically, we will continue to bring to fruition large-scale projects such as the Quebrada Blanca 2 Project, the Cote Gold Project, both of which have started commercial production, and investments to expand production capacity for automotive battery cathode materials, where major construction for the new plant has been completed and trial operations have begun.
 At the same time, we will implement the measures described in the 2021 3-Year Business Plan such as battery recycling and the commercialization of silicon carbide (SiC).
 In addition, we will manage our business based on return on capital employed (ROCE) in order to increase the profitability of our investments and improve capital efficiency.

 Although we set forth a dividend policy in the 2021 3-Year Business Plan namely "consolidated payout ratio to be 35% or more in principle," with a basic financial strategy of maintaining the consolidated equity ratio of over 50%, on February 8, 2024, the Board resolved that DOE (dividend on equity ratio) of 1.5% shall be added as a minimum indicator, and that the dividend policy shall be changed to "dividends from surplus shall be paid out with a consolidated payout ratio to be 35% or more and a minimum indicator to be DOE of 1.5% in principle."
-This new dividend policy will take effect from the year-end dividend for the fiscal year ending March 31, 2024.
+This new dividend policy has been applied from the year-end dividend for the fiscal year ending March 31, 2024.